Sorting through the photographs is the task I have been putting off

 I also have some albums that I inherited from my grandmother and my mother.
 Some of those photographs will be almost a hundred years old.
 Keep or throw?
 Photographs of people I don’t know the names of.
 A baby that may or may not be my mother.
 And no one to ask now.

-Photos of Greece and a pleasant discovery
+Photos of Greece and a surprising discovery

 The first photos I tackled were from 1987 and were taken in Naxos and Santorini.
 My mother and her sister in law went to Greece together for a number of years, 50 somethings island hopping and finding rooms to rent as they went along.